-Unfortunately, when things go wrong, it is unlikely landlord insurance will cover damage caused by DIY efforts, especially when the work should have been carried out by a licensed professional.
+When things go wrong, will landlord insurance step in?
+No, landlord insurance is unlikely to cover damage caused by DIY efforts, especially when the work should have been carried out by a licensed professional.
+Here is why…

 Act to prevent further loss